 - Convene a stakeholder group to discuss the development of rules; and

-- Prepare a report and a detailed summary of the stakeholder process and provide them to the general assembly by December 31, 2019.
+- Provide a report and a detailed summary of the stakeholder process to the general assembly by December 31, 2019.

 Until the rules become effective, the handling, transportation, beneficial use, and disposal of TENORM is governed by guidance, including specified letters, issued by the department.